 The New Era...

-2014-15 sees the start of a new chapter in the life of GHTTC.
-After (almost) sixty years of residence in the Women's Institute Hall we have moved to super new premises at the (Old) Great Horkesley Community Hall.
+2014-15 saw the start of a new chapter in the life of GHTTC.
+After (almost) sixty years of residence in the Women's Institute Hall we moved to super new premises at the (Old) Great Horkesley Community Hall.